Increasing arc-connectivity by bounded- and fixed-size inversions: Parameterized Complexity

 \defproblem{$k$-Single-Inversion ($k$-SI)}{An oriented graph $D$ and an integer $p$.}{Is there a set $X\subseteq V(D)$, $|X|\leq p$, such that $\Inv(D,X)$ is $k$-arc-strong?}

 \begin{restatable}{theorem}{Whardnessbyp} For every $k \geq 2$, {\sc $k$-SI} is W[1]-hard with respect to $p$.
-Moreover, assuming ETH, there is an absolute constant $\alpha$ such that it cannot be solved in time $f(p)\cdot n^{\alpha p / \log p}$ for any computable function $f$. \end{restatable}
+Moreover, assuming ETH, there is an absolute constant $\alpha>0$ such that it cannot be solved in time $f(p)\cdot n^{\alpha p / \log p}$ for any computable function $f$. \end{restatable}

 When parameterized by $\ell$ instead of $p$, the parameterized complexity of the problem remains open for oriented graphs and digraphs.
-As a partial result, we obtain that it is hard for multidigraphs.
+However, as a partial result, we obtain that it is hard for multidigraphs, even in the first nontrivial case.